thermondo/django-package-template/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 All features need to be tested.
 A CI suite should be in place.
 Running and writing tests should be reasonably accessible for first time contributors.

+## Release

+We follow [semantic versioning](https://semver.org/).
+To release a new version simply [create a new GitHub release][create-release] specify the version and add the changelog into the release description.

+[create-release]: https://github.com/Thermondo/{{ cookiecutter.project_slug }}/releases/new